 Inheritance

-Acquired by the body during life, are not inherited
+Acquired by the body during life, they are not inherited

 Species specificity